20 Major Holiday Saving Tips

 “Be who you are and say what you feel because those who mind don't matter and those who matter don't mind.” -Dr. Seuss

-13) Shop sample sales from the comfort of your home.
+13) Shop secret sample sales from the comfort of your home.
 Now you don't have to live in NYC or some other major city in order to enjoy finding high end goods at rock bottom prices.
-Thanks to websites popping up more and more like Haute Look , ideeli & Gilt Group you can find some pretty comparable deals [for our complete guide to online sample sale sites & invitation codes click here].
-Items sell out fast so these are the sorts of sites you have to stalk.
-If you are in the NYC area keep up with sample sale dates by using blogs such as The Haute Spot and dailycandy.com.
+Thanks to websites popping up more and more like Haute Look & Gilt Groupe you can find some pretty comparable deals but the catch?
+Many do not advertise and you need an invitation from someone on the inside to join, hence the whole secret vibe but do not worry because that's covered: [for a complete guide to online sample sale sites and invitation codes for you to start shopping right away click here].

 14) Don't write off your local dollar store.
 Some people feel it beneath them to enter such establishments but in reality they're in the business to sell liquidations.
 These liquidated items can be from local bookstores, high end stores, from a container ship that left their items in storage too long or an importer that couldn't find a buyer.
 The point is it's worth a look.
 Also stalk the dollar section of Target where you can find some really neat gifts such as gourmet coffee and hand decorated bowls.
 These make perfect items for DIY gift baskets.